Jump to topic

 To care for a dry socket at home, patients should:

 Oral antibiotics do not significantly decrease the risk of dry sockets because there are hundreds of bacteria types in the mouth.
-For that reason, even if patients do everything they are supposed to, they may still develop dry sockets.
+For that reason, even if patients have good oral hygiene, they may still develop dry sockets.

 A dry socket may look like an empty hole at the tooth extraction site.
 It may appear dry or have a whitish, bone-like color.